Many people believe oils can make you gain weight.

-Olive Oil is compatible with antihypertensive, diabetic and other drugs.
+Olive Oil works well with other antihypertensive and diabetic drugs.

-Consuming one tablespoon of olive oils each day can lower your chances of developing heart disease.
+A tablespoon of olive oil daily can help lower your risk of getting heart disease.

-It can be a great idea to begin a daily routine of olive oil or to treat any medical condition.
+It's a great idea for anyone who wants to make a habit of using olive oil every day or to treat any health condition.